AABearBots/First-Closed-Doors-Competition/README.md

 Bots output certain products.
 AACloud keeps track of bots activities in different running modes and makes it publicly available, for transparency purposes.

-The config segment above shows the configuration of the first and most important product all trading bots output: the Live Trading History.
+The config segment above shows the configuration of the first and most important product all trading algobots output: the Live Trading History.

  - *storageAccount* (replace with the one assigned to you)